sguzman/math-research/README.md

 - Distinguishing between homology and connectedness
 - Treating all topological spaces as compact.
 Non-connected segments are considered addendum aggregate spaces nominally considered together
 - Mapping neighborhoods onto a chart then onto a topological space then tracking neighborhoods across homeomorphism
+- Neighborhoods preserved in turbulent flows
+- Measuring turbulence using measure of eucleadean operations